carlopizzuto/OS-PROJECT3/devlog.md

 [05/11] [17:00]
 I plan on finishing everything today.
 I'll probably start by implementing the search command and then I'll move on to the `load`, `print` and `extract` commands.

+[05/11] [22:15]
+I've just finished implementing all commands.
+There's still some formatting to do, but I'm happy with the final structure of the code.
+I'll submit the project now, but may still do some formatting later on.
+Overall, I'm happy with how the project turned out, I learned a lot about b-trees and file I/O in C and had a lot of fun working on the code.